ZXG818/HCFGenerator/README.md

 2. Whole post-data extraction and plotting.

-3. This python script was be used in **High-fidelity neutronics and thermal-hydraulics analysis of helical cruciform fuel based on small modular FHR**, *Prog.
+3. This python script was used in **High-fidelity neutronics and thermal-hydraulics analysis of helical cruciform fuel based on small modular FHR**, *Prog.
 Nucl.
 Energy* 159 (2023) 104633.